Anshler/Plant_reminder/README.md

 - Virtual pet interaction with each plant using ChatGPT, diversed personality
 - Detailed plant information lookup from Vietnam Plant Data Center

 Server is down so most function is down.
-Only Windows port is usable, android version is totally broken.
+Only Windows port is usable (as in, start the screen), android version is totally broken.

-The App is easily jailbreak-able so you can enter w/o logging in.
-Just change both values in [had_startup.yaml](./app_config/had_startup.yaml) to ```true```